Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

-The pee recipe I used was 2 cups of peroxide 2 teaspoon of soda and 2 drops of dishwahing soap and it worked like a dream!
+The pee recipe I used was 2 cups of peroxide, 2 teaspoon of baking soda, and 2 drops of dishwashing soap and it worked like a dream!
 Test on a spot that is hidden, but I used it on urine, coffee and whatever other stains I had on the carpet and poof it was gone.
 Marvelous cleaner!

 Is there a cheap homemade recipe to neutralise the urine odour on a largish scale and not indoors?